Elio-hanna/RDF-SPARQL/readme.md

-python -m uvicorn main:app --reload
+to install the requirements: pip install -r requirements.txt to run the back api: python -m uvicorn main:app --reload